PLANS & PRICING

 What type of support is available?

-What does pricing look like if our throughput exceeds the large plan?
+What does pricing look like if our throughput exceeds the Pro plan?

 Our cost per-transaction decreases with volume and works very well for apps with significant throughput.
 We suggest starting a trial, then contacting us to determine your cost and a sampling strategy (if needed).